promanenko/gigaspaces-sbp-jekyll/sqlserver-datagrid.markdown

 The client application has several options:

-- `runWrite.bat` – will write 10 Person objects into the data grid and persist to SQL Server.
+1. `runWrite.bat` – will write 10 Person objects into the data grid and persist to SQL Server.
-- `runWriteMultiple.bat` – will write 100 Person objects (10 batches of 10 Person objects) into the data grid and persist to SQL Server.
+2. `runWriteMultiple.bat` – will write 100 Person objects (10 batches of 10 Person objects) into the data grid and persist to SQL Server.
-- `runRead.bat` – will read a Person object from the data grid.
+3. `runRead.bat` – will read a Person object from the data grid.
-- `runReadMultiple.bat` – will read a 100 Person object from the data grid.
+4. `runReadMultiple.bat` – will read a 100 Person object from the data grid.

 When you write objects into the data grid you should see these as well within the database in the `Person` table.

 # Opening .NET Solution with Microsoft Visual Studio

 1. Double-click the `GigaSpaces.Examples.Datagrid.sln` file.
-2. Choose Build > Build Solution menu.
-The project files and dependencies are created and copied to the release/directory.
+2. Choose `Build > Build Solution` menu.
+The project files and dependencies are created and copied to the `release` directory.

 # Viewing the data within the Data Grid
-Run GigaSpaces UI: Go to <GigaSpaces Root>\Bin and run `Gs-ui.exe`.
+Run GigaSpaces UI: Go to `<GigaSpaces Root>\Bin` and run `Gs-ui.exe`.
 This will allow you to view the content of the data grid.

 ## Viewing the data grid instances:
 [<img src="https://dl.dropboxusercontent.com/u/7390820/sqlserverdatagrid/datagrid-sqlserver006.jpg" width="400" height="300">](https://dl.dropboxusercontent.com/u/7390820/sqlserverdatagrid/datagrid-sqlserver006.jpg)